Treats breast cancer. Also treats malignant tumor of the stomach and esophagogastric (esophagus and stomach) cancer.

-Trastuzumab must be given slowly, so the IV must remain in place for approximately 90 minutes.
+- Trastuzumab must be given slowly, so the IV tube must remain in place for at least 90 minutes.

 If a dose is missed: